ElevEsma/dotfiles/zsh/README.md

 * Automatic cd: Just type the directory name
 * Recursive path expansion: For example "/ u / lo / b" expands "/ usr / local / bin"
 * Spelling Correction: If you make some mistake in typing a directory name, ZSH will fix it for you
-* Plugin and Theme Support: For example "Oh-my-zsh"
+* Plugin and Theme Support: For example "[pure](https://github.com/sindresorhus/pure)" "[zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)"